mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2019/lex/md/hvd.md

 ### Google's recommendation Optimize Chrome Browser on virtual desktops

-- Content is from Google's page [Optimize Chrome Browser on virtual desktops](https://support.google.com/chrome/a/answer/9303118)
+- This content is from Google's page [Optimize Chrome Browser on virtual desktops](https://support.google.com/chrome/a/answer/9303118)

 ### For administrators who manage Chrome Browser on Windows for a business or school.